Cinema of Cameroon: History

 Before 1973, approximately 15 short and long films were produced, with financial support from the French Ministry of Cooperation, and technical support from the French Cultural Centers (CCF – centres culturels français).
 In 1972, there were about 32 movie theaters across Cameroon by Film Industry Development Fund (FODIC – Fonds du développement de l’industrie cinématographique) sponsored by the Government of Cameroon at the time.

-In the 1970s and 1980s, a number of films were produced in Cameroon, including Muna Moto by Jean-Pierre Dikonguè, who was awarded the Golden Stallion (The Étalon d’or de Yennenga is the supreme prize) at the Panafrican Film and Television Festival of Ouagadougou (FESPACO – festival panafricain de cinéma et de télévision de Ouagadougou) in 1976.
+In the 1970s and 1980s, a number of films were produced in Cameroon, including Muna Moto by Jean-Pierre Dikonguè, and which was awarded the Golden Stallion (The Étalon d’or de Yennenga is the supreme prize) at the Panafrican Film and Television Festival of Ouagadougou (FESPACO – festival panafricain de cinéma et de télévision de Ouagadougou) in 1976.

-In the 1980s there were several cinemas in Yaounde and Douala, which subsequently shut down, and movies are instead shown at mobile cinemas.
+In the 1980s there were several cinemas in Yaounde and Douala.
+They subsequently shut down, and movies were instead shown at mobile cinemas.

-Ninah's Dowry was produced in Sabga Hills, in Bamenda.
-It won more than 30 awards.
-Beleh is another movie which has received 10 awards.
+In a 2015 interview, Otia Vitalis, then the Chair of the Cameroon Film Industry Board, listed Ninah's Dowry (2012) by director Victor Viyouh and produced in Sabga Hills, Bamenda as a more recent notable film.
+It won several awards including Best Feature at the African Movie Academy Awards in 2013.
+Vitalis also referenced Beleh (2013), a short comedy by Christa Eka, which screened in over 20 international film festivals.

 The Cameroon International Film Festival was first held in 2016.